I also want to share with you some techniques which will stimulate your own creative process.

 9. Pick a Movie or TV Show Concept

-Movies and TV can be a great source of inspiration.
+Movies and TV can be a great source of photoshoot ideas and inspiration.
 Most often though, photographers don’t tend to recreate what they see on screen.

 For this photoshoot idea, I want you to consider creating a photo, or series of photos, which relate to a favorite movie or TV show.